Himanshu-Goyal007/CLI-URL-SHORTENER/README.md

 ## Important Warnings

 1. Do NOT manually edit `mem.txt`.
-The program expects each line to follow the format: `code`URL`count`
+The program expects each line to follow the format: ``code`URL`count`` and the last line existing and being empty.
 2. Do NOT use the character `` ` `` in codes or URLs.
 It is used as a data separator.
 3. Keep `mem.txt` with the program.
 If it is deleted or moved, the program may create a new empty file.
 4. Back up `mem.txt` if the saved data is important.
 The program does not create automatic backups.